Netflix-Skunkworks/zerotocloud/tutorial/Keypair.md

-# Step 3 - Keypair
+# Step 3 - Key Pair

 A keypair is a certificate used for identification in SSH.
 Amazon has a feature where it will put the public component of a keypair onto an instance during startup.
 So, as long as you have the private part, and your Security Groups are configured correctly, you can SSH into an instance.